heatherbshapiro/Predicting-Privilege-with-Python/README.md

 This is the repository for my <b>Predicting Privilege with Python: Do Millennials Make the Grade?</b> Talk.
 Unfortunately, I cannot upload the dataset that I used but it is a good start for how to turn txt files into pandas dataframes and manipulate them in order to analyze and answer a question.

-The slides for the Millenials R Coming version can be found at http://www.slideshare.net/HeatherShapiro/the-millennials-r-coming.
+The slides for the <b>Millenials R Coming</b> version can be found at http://www.slideshare.net/HeatherShapiro/the-millennials-r-coming.

 Here you can see the code I used for the presentation and see how to get stated with Pandas, Matplotlib, wordclouds, and Sentiment Analysis in Python.